TarikGul/raspberry-pi-node-speech-bot/README.md

 ```
 etc.

-## Part 4 - Audio Processing
+## Part 4 - Audio Processing MultiThreading

-All audio processing with be done in a virtual enviornment in python.
+All audio processing with be done in python.

 I finally connected to the audio driver on my mac for testing, but in linux it will be easy to connect.
 MacOS Catalina blocks permission to the mic for the terminal.
 This command will help you get around that.